 support for self-management.

 1.7.2 Consider an annual review for any person with one or more of the following:

 more than one comorbidity

-1.7.3 Apply the principles in Patient experience in adult NHS services (NICE clinical guidance 138) with regard to an individualised approach to healthcare services and patient views and preferences. [new 2014]
+1.7.3 Apply the principles in the NICE guideline on patient experience in adult NHS services with regard to an individualised approach to healthcare services and patient views and preferences.